folio-org/folio-org.github.io/reference/api/index.md

 * <a id="explain-api-lint"></a>Modules should now be using the new CI job "[api-lint](/guides/api-lint)" ("`doApiLint`").
 The old "`runLintRamlCop`" facility is now deprecated.

+* <a id="explain-gather-config"></a>For modules that are now using the "api-doc" CI facility, there is an automated daily workflow "[gather-config-apidocs](https://github.com/folio-org/folio-org.github.io/actions/workflows/gather-config-apidocs.yml)" which collects configuration changes.
+So there will be a delay for new (or deleted) entries to be listed in their table.
+Updates do happen automatically.

 * The asterisk `*` denotes that this is a shared set of RAML files.
 The generated documents are for this module's current raml-util, but the link to the source RAML file is to the head of the default branch of the shared
 "[raml](#raml)" repository.